Jamaica Droughts and Water Lock offs

 As a result, we increase the population size in major cities 3 to 5 times their original size but without redevelopment of our water harvesting, storage and distribution infrastructure to meet the growing demands.
 Back in the days, we could go a month without rainfall before we suffered from drought and water lock offs.
 Now we cannot even go one week without rainfall before the dams start running dry.

 We are a very shallow, superficial people, gated concrete compounds reminds us of foreign.
-It gives us a feeling that are developed, in the big league now with slow moving electronic gates with coded entry.
+It gives us a feeling that we are developed, in the big league now with slow moving electronic gates with coded entry.
 To some, Jamaica is the new Florida.
 But what we have done is like building our mansions on sand because we do not care about the fundamentals, we do not care about a strong foundation.
 We care only about the Floss and living within the floss bubble, but bubbles have a tendency of bursting.

 Some of us grew up having to go to the standpipe for water and when we finally get piped water into our homes, we suffer regular water lock offs.
 Drought and inefficient water supply cost Jamaica about 5% of GDP.
 When it comes to water all our Government failed us, both PNP and JLP.
 Because promises of better water supply are a means to an end.
 It keeps them in control, they get votes, power, and wealth.
 Before the 2016 General Election, Holness and his cronies jumped around like circus clowns promising to revolutionize Jamaica’s Water harvesting, storage, and distribution infrastructure.
 To date all they, members of the Political Class, brought to the table is water trucks, some of which were cesspool trucks converted to deliver drinking water to the poor and suffering, plastic water tanks, so I assume our bodies are full of microplastics and water shops.